ubccpsc/310/docs/26w1/syllabus.md

 #### Final Exam

 The final exam is scheduled by the university and is 2.5 hours in duration.
-It is cumulative, with an emphasis on material covered in Week 7 onwards.
+It is cumulative covering all material in the course.

 ## Grading